 Should I get a CCD or CMOS sensor?

-CCD cameras are more sensitive to light, and thus tend to have a lower amount of “noise” or “graininess” than CMOS cameras do.
-In other words, a CCD camera will probably have a better video quality overall.
+CCD cameras are more sensitive to light and thus tend to have a lower amount of “noise” or “graininess” than CMOS cameras do.
+In other words, a CCD camera will probably have better video quality overall.
 That said, CMOS cameras are cheaper to produce, which could make for a lower price point on your RV backup camera setup.